 - SEO Analysis:

 Search engine optimization best practices are continuously being updated according to updates in the algorithms of search engine crawler bots.
 In recent years, major search engines have begun to lean towards high quality, informative content, rather than that which is written with the sole purpose of getting your website to rank highly.
-It is therefore very important to undertake a regular SEO analysis of your website to make sure that it is staying up to date with the current best practices and not being penalised by Google or any of the other major search engines.
+It is therefore very important to undertake a regular SEO results tracking analysis of your website to make sure that it is staying up to date with the current best practices and not being penalised by Google or any of the other major search engines.

 - Getting High Quality Backlinks: